Limited time: Save up to 33% on every planView pricing

 • Permissions.
 Voibe requests microphone access and macOS accessibility permission — the minimum surface required to capture audio and paste text into the active field.
 No screen recording, no camera, no full-disk access.

 • Network monitor.
-Run Little Snitch during a Voibe dictation session.
+Run Little Snitch during a Voibe on-device dictation session.
 Outbound traffic from Voibe during transcription is zero.

 • Account.
 Voibe does not require an account to dictate.